 - 1. Offer seminars and workshops that provide continuing education units for Mental Health Services staff.
 Such training opportunities will be designed to provide needed improvement and expansion of professional knowledge base and clinical skills.
 Bring nationally recognized trainers to NMCD staff via professional services contracts. - 2.
 Provide a high-quality trainer in the field of ethics.
 Such a trainer will be obtained via a Professional Service Contract.
 Continuing education units in ethics are required to satisfy state licensing board requirements for this important area of professional development. - 3.
-Hire supervisory staff with Licensed Independent Social Worker licenses under professional services contracts.
-These Licensed Independent Social Worker contractors will provide social work staff with the necessary supervision to advance to independent licensure status via the New Mexico Board of Social Work Examiners.
-Such contracts are necessary due to the lack of such licensed staff in MHSB at this time.
-The national shortage of social workers, and the pay offered in the community for Licensed Independent Social Worker's, has kept Mental Health Services from locating qualified staff with this licensure level.
+Continue to provide tuition for staff to attend workshops and conferences that builds professional skills in the area of mental health.